davidgsd/AllScan/README.md

 	chmod 755 AllScanInstallUpdate.php
 	sudo ./AllScanInstallUpdate.php

 The Install/Update script will provide detailed status messages on each step of the process.
-Once the update/install is complete it is recommended to delete the script ("rm AllScanInstallUpdate.php").
+Once the update/install is complete it is recommended to delete the script (`rm AllScanInstallUpdate.php`).
 Then the next time you want to do an update just run the above commands again.

 Now open a browser and go to your node's IP address followed by /allscan/, and if you just did an update be sure to force a full reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button, so your browser will load the updated JavaScript and CSS files.